rishabhc32/zapcircle/content/posts/async-await-js.md

 > `Await` won't work in top-level code.
 It can also be used inside an `async function`.

 #### Error Handling
-If promise if fulfilled then await returns its result.
-But in case of rejection it `throws` an error.
+If a promise is fulfilled then await returns its result.
+But in the case of rejection, it `throws` an error.
 We can use simple `try...catch ` statement to `catch` the error.

 ``` javascript
 var f = async function() {